Shida18719/vocabulary-log/README.md

   + Display list of search words pulled from the google spreadsheet
   + Display last two words and meaning logged by the user, pulled from the google spreadsheet

+# 2. Features

+## Future Features
+***

+The following features can be added at a later date in order to improve user experience:

++ Currently, vocabulary log was only program to retrieve words based on a coincedence of the following figure of speech: "Noun", "Adjective", "Verb" and "Adverb".
+Which excludes "Synonymn", "Antonymn" and word "translation" to other languages.
+These can be included to give user varying experience.

++ Refactor code to specify columns for individual figure of speech.

++ Adapt a multi-user functionality via personalised sheet